Meta Ads · Psychology

 Build creative that respects the patient.

-We build a creative library specifically for psychology: clinician introduction videos, educational reels on common topics (anxiety, sleep, relationships), specific-issue campaigns (ADHD, parent stress, trauma), and seasonal hooks.
+We build a creative library specifically for psychology: clinician introduction videos, educational reels on common topics (anxiety, sleep, relationships), specific issue campaigns (ADHD, parent stress, trauma), and seasonal hooks.
 Every piece of creative is read for tone before it goes live.
 We don't run loud, intent-driven ads.
 We run quiet, useful ones.
 The patient feels respected.
 The patient also books at a higher rate.

 Layer the audience targeting carefully.